davidnalesnik/lilypond-roman-numeral-tool/README.md

 `\markup \rN { ...list of symbols... }`

-Between the curly brackets, list the components of a single Roman numeral in the following order (as needed): Roman numeral or note name of root, superscript quality indicator, figures from top to bottom.
-For a sccondary function, continue with `/` followed by the tonicized Roman numeral or note name of root.
+Between the curly brackets, list the needed components of a single Roman numeral in the following order:

+1. Roman numeral or note name of root;
+2. superscript quality indicator;
+3. figures from top to bottom.
+4. For a secondary function, continue with `/` followed by
+5. tonicized Roman numeral or note name of root.

 Usually, you can skip unnecessary items, though including an empty string (`""`) as a spacer may be needed in some ambiguous cases.
 Components must be separated by whitespace.